 It’s important you continue scanning the QR codes wherever you see them, regardless of whether you also have Bluetooth tracing enabled.

 The QR codes help you keep a private record of the places you’ve been, while Bluetooth tracing allows you to keep an anonymised record of the people you’ve been near.
-Both are important for contact tracing.
+They’re different and both are important for contact tracing.

 Bluetooth tracing is entirely anonymous.
 No personal or identifying information is exchanged between phones, and Bluetooth tracing cannot be used to track your movements.